ajinkyatalekar/RedditTTS/README.md

 - `ffmpeg` and `ffprobe` to generate video.

 ## Future Plans
-- Use the Reddit API directly instead of praw to improve performance (Current working on this :exclamation:).
-- Once the script is finalized, make a GUI App to make using this ultra easy. :dizzy:
+- Once the script is finalized, make a GUI App to make using this ultra easy.:dizzy: &rarr; Done! ✅
+- Make libraries local, allowing app to be run without installing the whole list of modules. &rarr; Done! ✅
+- Use the Reddit API directly instead of praw to improve performance {Current working on this :exclamation:}.

-## Creator
+## Contributors
 Ajinkya Talekar | CS Student at University at Buffalo | [ajinkyatalekar.github.io](https://ajinkyatalekar.github.io)